Triangulating surfaces quasi-isometrically: Metric triangulation results

 \subsection{Proving that faces are discs}

-The construction of $\overline G\subset\Sigma$ of \cref{ssec:construction of G} is designed to give rise to a cell decomposition of $\Sigma$ (\cref{ssec: grapsh and triangulations}).
+We shall now show that $\overline{G}$ defines a cell decomposition of $\Sigma$ (\cref{ssec: grapsh and triangulations}).
 To prove this, we start with a few preliminary observations, which will be of use both here and in the next section.